 Vitamin C Serum Benefits

-Hence, there is a rare chance of irritation only in cases of hypersensitive skin and mixing the wrong ingredients.
+Hence, there is a rare chance of irritation only in cases of hypersensitive skin, acne prone skin, sensitive skin, and mixing the wrong ingredients.

 Protection and Cure